mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md

 #### RetryPollCount

-The maximum number of tries that the Mender client performs when contacting the Mender Server.
+The maximum number of tries that the Mender-update client performs when contacting the Mender Server.

 If the setting is zero (the default), the maximum number of retries is `3 * ceil(log2(RetryPollIntervalSeconds) + 1)`.